1.2.3 Child and Family Assessment Process

 If there is suspicion that a crime may have been committed including sexual or physical assault or neglect of the child, the Police must be notified immediately and a Strategy Discussion held.

 In planning the assessment and in providing the parent and child with feedback, the social worker will need to consider and address any communication issues, for example language or impairment.

 Where a child or parent speaks a language other than that spoken by the social worker, such as those who are unaccompanied children, and those children who are victims of modern slavery and/or trafficking, an interpreter should be provided.
 Any decision not to use an interpreter in such circumstances must be approved by the Team Manager and recorded.

 Where a child or parent with disabilities has communication difficulties it may be necessary to use alternatives to speech.
 In communicating with a child with such an impairment, it may be particularly useful to involve a person who knows the child well and is familiar with the child's communication methods.
 However, caution should be given in using family members to facilitate communication.

-NOTE: Where the parents have learning disabilities, it may be necessary to adapt communications to meet their needs – for further information, see the section on Good practice guidance on working with parents with a learning disability (2007) updated 2016.
+NOTE: Where the parents have learning disabilities, it may be necessary to adapt communications to meet their needs – for further information, see Good Practice Guidance on Working with Parents with a Learning Disability (Working Together with Parents Network).

 5. Focus on the Child